FabienDeborde/100-days-of-code/log.md

 **Thoughts**: I feel like there are already so much packages and "best practices" out there.
 It's a bit overwhelming but I'm starting to get how this is working...i think.

 **Link(s) to work**

+### Day 45: March 4, Saturday
+**Today's Progress**: Found a great source of info about Meteor-React, working on basics again to be sure I get this right.

+**Thoughts**: Really like how the official doc and this series of tutos are linked and how it's easy to grasp the core concept!

+**Link(s) to work**

+### Day 46: March 5, Sunday
+**Today's Progress**: Started an intermediate level tutorial on Meteor-React.
+Learning how to use more advanced React techniques.

+**Thoughts**: Still in love with Meteor-React, today discovered how easy it is to port a web app to an android app!

+**Link(s) to work**

+### Day 47: March 6, Monday
+**Today's Progress**: Almost done with this intermediate level project.
+Learned a lot about Roles, Routes and how to secure the app.

+**Thoughts**: Was a bit tired today so I was not at my full receptivity level.
+Roles and Routes seems to be a really important comcept and I'm not sure I'm able to use it well right now but will definitely pay attention to how to use them properly!

+**Link(s) to work**

+### Day 48: March 7, Tuesday
+**Today's Progress**: Finished this intermediate project!
+Starting to work on the next one.

+**Thoughts**: Done with this one!
+But still got a lot to learn!
+I might try to refactor old project using this Meteor-React stack.

+**Link(s) to work**